Welcome

 What kind of therapist am I?

 Therapy is unique to each person, and our relationship will be the most important part of it!
-How I work will change in response to you.
+How I work changes in response to you as we build our unique therapeutic relationship.

 I want to make sure you get the most out of your time with me, and part of my process includes understanding how you would like to work.